Align OKRs with Your Product Roadmap for User-Driven Growth

 You cannot replace goals with an execution plan for a team.
 Similarly, OKRs and product roadmaps serve different purposes and provide complementary perspectives on product development.
 For instance, let’s consider a real-life scenario in a software company.

-The OKRs for the company may include objectives like increasing customer satisfaction and expanding market reach.
-The KRs would define measurable outcomes such as achieving a Net Promoter Score (NPS) of 70 or increasing sales revenue by 20%.
+The company’s OKRs may include objectives such as increasing customer satisfaction and expanding market reach.
+The KRs would define measurable outcomes such as achieving a Net Promoter Score (NPS) of 70 or growing sales revenue by 20%.

-While OKRs provide a high-level direction for the organization, they lack the detailed roadmap necessary for product development.
+While OKRs provide a high-level direction for the organisation, they lack the detailed roadmap necessary for product development.
 This is where product roadmaps come in.
+By linking the two in an OKR roadmap, companies get the best of both worlds.

 A product roadmap for a specific software product within the company would outline the features, enhancements, and timeline for its development.